-Red Rocks Community College is accredited by The Higher Learning Commission (Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools), and its programs are approved by the State Board for Community Colleges and Occupational Education and Colorado Community College System.
+RRCC is accredited by The Higher Learning Commission (Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools), and its programs are approved by the State Board for Community Colleges and Occupational Education and Colorado Community College System.

-The radiologic technology program is also accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
+The RTE program is also accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

-The Joint Review Committee on Education in Radiologic Technology 20 North Wacker Drive, Suite 2850 Chicago, Illinois 60606-3182 312-704-5300
+The Joint Review Committee on Education in Radiologic Technology 20 North Wacker Drive, Suite 2850 Chicago, Illinois 60606-3182 312-704-5300 Email: mail.jrcert.org For more information, or go to www.jrcert.org

-Email: mail.jrcert.org

-For more information, or go to www.jrcert.org